CRISES IN THE CAPITALIST SYSTEM

 • Fall in commodity prices.

-This stage reflects instability and uncertainty in the economy.
+Crisis stage reflects instability and uncertainty in the economy.

 3. DEPRESSION STAGE.

-This is the lowest point in the economic cycle and represents a severe and prolonged decline in economic activity.
+This is lowest point in the economic cycle and represents a severe and prolonged decline in economic activity.
 It is characterized by:

 • Collapse of investments and business closures.